rczyrnik/Find-A-Flatmate/README.md

 I developed a model that more effectively identifies whether a particular user will respond to a message.
 With this model, the platform can be more selective in recommending possible matches.

 ### The Data Set
-The data set included 25,000 users who sent over 30,000 messages.
+The data set included 25,000 users who together sent over 30,000 messages.

 The user data included 50 columns of data, including basic demographic information and roommate preferences.
-The message data was grouped into conversations, and included the time, users, and text of the message.
+I grouped message data into conversations with information about time, users, and text of the message.

 ### The Approach
 I grouped the messages into conversations and considered a conversation sucessful if there was at least one response.
 I then gathered information about the two users from the second table and built an ensemble machine learning model with four models: